 Here is the revelation I started with...
 "If my love for God, for myself and others, judged like me, could get angry like me, had pride like me, or tried to control like me - then it was love that would never go beyond me."
-It was now easy for me to identify my ideas as various forms of manipulation and not love.
+With that in mind, it was now easier for me to identify my self-centric ideas as various forms of manipulation and not love.
 There was a better way to live and to love than that.
 That is precisely what Jesus calls me to; a better way to love - but a love that must go beyond me.
-At last, I could be honest enough to admit to myself and to others that my kind of love was not enough because clearly it did not go beyond me.
-And therein lies the journey.
+At last, I could be honest enough to admit to myself and to others that my kind of love was just not enough because it clearly did not go beyond me.
+And that is where I found my journey.

-So as you read the thoughts and perceptions of "Love beyond Love," I hope you can see the sincere struggle of this wonderful community at Reunion to find what is true and genuine.
-Our continued discovery is this... the truth that we seek and do not know is found somewhere in Jesus.
+Love," I hope you can see the sincere struggle of this wonderful community at Reunion to find what is true and genuine.
+Our continued discovery is this...
+The truth that we seek and do not know, is found somewhere in Jesus.
 I hope this creates a hunger for you that (at the very least) will move you to seek out a love for God that can help you love far beyond the limits of you.
-Love beyond your own self-centric and personal perceptions to bring you face to face with Jesus, and His very intentional and unavoidable expectations of us.
+Love beyond your own myopic and personal perceptions to bring you face to face with Jesus, and His very intentional and unavoidable expectations of us.
 I also think it would be good for you to push the delete key on your own past ideas and feelings about loving and being loved (they won't help you).
 I ask you to be open to any of the awkwardness and discomforts that come along with the change that this journey will bring about in your life.
 I think if you have any confusion or curiosity about your understanding of how to love and be loved it is probably time for you to be ok with being re-directed to learning the way of loving beyond yourself.
 I am confident that the real love of Jesus will disrupt and captivate your world, and then reinvent you a new one.
 But that is ok... it's a good place to be, and I believe the process is worth every moment.